Professor Rafiqul Islam

 Workers are now paid in money which they can use to pay for their goods and services.
 Money is the medium of exchange.
 Besides this, money serves as a medium of measuring the value and also facilitates deferred payments.The importance of money becomes more obvious in its relevance to financial institutions and markets.
-Money contributes to economic development and good by stipulating both saving and investment and facilitating transfer of funds from savers to borrowers who want to undertake investment projects, who do not have their own money to do so.
+Money contributes to economic development and growth by stipulating both saving and investment and facilitating transfer of funds from savers to borrowers who want to undertake investment projects, who do not have their own money to do so.
 Financial markets give savers a variety of ways to lend to borrowers, thereby increasing the volume of both savings and investment and encouraging economic growth.

 People who save are not often the same people who can see and exploit profitable investment opportunities.
 The introduction of money, however permits the separation of the act of investment from the act of saving.
 Money makes it possible for a person to invest without first refraining from consumption (saving) and likewise makes it possible for a person to save without also investing.
 People who are not fortunate enough to have their own savings now can invest.
 Monetary policies of the central bank are transmitted through the financial institutions.
 Hence, financial institutions have sprung up- such as commercial banks, saving banks, saving banks & loan associations, credit unions, insurance companies, etc.